iamashishdutta/mongoose-comment-manager/README.md

 # user-mongoose-crud 📖

 ## Overview
 The `user-mongoose-crud` package is designed to manage user data in MongoDB using Mongoose.
-It supports dynamic table names, allowing you to create, read, update, delete, deactivate, and reactivate user records efficiently.
-This module provides flexibility for handling user records in different collections.
+It supports dynamic table names and flexible schema management, allowing you to create, read, update, delete, deactivate, and reactivate user records efficiently.
+This module provides a robust framework for handling user data in various collections with customizable schemas.

 ## Peer Dependencies 📦
-To use the `user-mongoose-crud`, you'll need to install the following peer dependency:
+To use `user-mongoose-crud`, you'll need to install the following peer dependency:
 - `mongoose`: A popular ODM (Object Document Mapper) for MongoDB.

 Install it using the following command: